Distribution of Ash trees in Devon

 Priority species for conservation association under the NERC Act 2006

 Examples include the string-of-sausages lichen Usnea articulata, eagle’s claws lichen Anaptychia ciliaris, centre-barred sallow moth Atethmia centrago, brown hairstreak butterfly and hawfinch.
-Wherever these species are present, or suspected, every effort should be made to try and ensure continuity of habitat.
+Wherever these species are present, or suspected, every effort should be made to try to ensure continuity of habitat.
 Details of section 41 species found in Devon can be found in the Devon Local Nature Partnership Long List.

 Devon has a particular responsibility in a British context for the conservation of two S41 species associated with ash.
 The first is the globally rare lichen Wadeana dendrographa.
 This occurs on the well lit bark of old trees, mainly ash, in stable habitats.
 Devon, along with Dorset and Cornwall, is a national stronghold for it.
 The second is the multi-fruited Cryphaea moss Dendrocryphaea lamyana.
 Devon is the major British stronghold for this threatened species which occurs on rock and trees, including ashes, growing on the edges of some of our major rivers.
 See the Devon Local Nature Partnership Long List for information on other special species occurring within Devon for which we have particular conservation responsibility.
 There are 96 in all.